Renewal FAQs

 Answer: No. If an applicant has completed the 40-Hour Basic Mediation Training in the year of the applicant’s first approved application for a Credential, then the applicant is not required to take any additional continuing education for the applicant’s renewal for the year immediately following completion of the Basic Mediation Training.
 For example, if Jane takes her 40-Hour Basic Mediation Training in 2018, becomes Credentialed for the first time and then applies to renew her Credential for 2019, she will not need to have taken an additional 15 hours of continuing education in 2018.
 Jane must still meet all other criteria for the Credential designation for which she is renewing (for example, if Jane had been a Credentialed Mediator in 2018, she must have completed in 2018 three mediations or 15 hours of mediation in order to renew for 2019 at that designation).

-May I change my Credential designation at renewal time?
+May I change my Credential designation after my application or renewal has been approved?

 Answer: Yes.
-You may apply to change your Credential designation at any time during the year.
-The easiest way to apply to change your Credential designation is online, by clicking here.
-Note that if you apply online, the approval process will be expedited.
+You may apply to change your Credential designation at any time.
+To apply to change your Credential designation, click here.

 Note that if you were initially Credentialed after January 1, 2008, a copy of your training certificate or affidavit is not required with your application.